Dr Felicity Matthews BA (Hons), MA, PhD (Sheffield)

-Dr Felicity Matthews joined the Department of Politics in 2012 and was promoted to Senior Lecturer in 2013.
+Dr Felicity Matthews joined the Department of Politics in 2012.
 She has previously held a lectureship in the Department of Politics at the University of York; a Leverhulme Fellowship in the Department of Politics at the University of Sheffield; and an ESRC-funded Post Doctoral Fellowship at the University of Exeter.
 She was awarded her PhD from the University of Sheffield in 2008; and her doctoral thesis was awarded the UK Political Studies Association’s ‘Sir Walter Bagehot Prize for Best Thesis in Government and Public Administration’.

 Professional activities and recognition

 I research the exercise of power in the policy process, and the relationships that exist between government, parliament and citizens.
 I am particularly interested in the effects of constitutional rules and institutional norms, and the everyday practice of policymaking on the formal ‘frontstage’ and informal ‘backstage’.
 Through this, I have developed a broad research profile that encompasses a number of inter-related areas including: executive politics; public administration; parliamentary studies; and, constitutional politics.